trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 The Data Availability Layer (DAL) is a companion peer-to-peer network for the Tezos blockchain, designed to provide additional data bandwidth to Smart Rollups.
 It allows users to share large amounts of data in a way that is decentralized and permissionless, because anyone can join the network and post and read data on it.

-This test uses the Ghostnet test network, but you can use the information in it to work with other test network or Tezos Mainnet.
+This tutorial uses the Ghostnet test network, but you can use the information in it to work with other test networks or Tezos Mainnet.

 In this tutorial, you set up a file archive that stores and retrieves files with the DAL.
 You will learn: